presented by Howard County Library System and the Howard County Public School System

 - Winners are determined and awarded at each location.

-- All team scores will be posted at each location after winners are announced and on the HCLS website the week following the Battle.
+- Overall winners and category winners will be posted on the HCLS web site the week following the Battle.

 Prizes (at each location)